Small-Bodies-Node/catch-apis/README.md

     "bind-mounted" into the container so that changes made to the code on your machine get reflected instantly in the running application (the API and woRQer processes are run via nodemon in dev mode).
-In prod mode, the code-base is simply copied over into the image, so it will not be picked up dynamically at run-time
+In prod mode, the code-base is installed from github, so changes will not be picked up dynamically at run-time.
   - To run everything in development mode, run `docker compose -f docker-compose.dev.yml up --build`
     - To stop everything, enter CTRL+C once to stop processes gracefully;